vishalkashyap01/DSA/README.md

 - In Array.java file, i create seperate class named Reverse to reverse the static array through call by object in main method.
 - add MaxMinElement class by which i implement seaching to get the maximum and minimum value from the array & call by object named mm.
 - Add new kthElement class, to solve the Kth element maxximum or minimum value saerching by class and object too.

+# PlaceValue.java
+This Java program prompts the user to enter a number and a digit, then determines the place value of the specified digit within the number.
+It extracts each digit from the number, starting from the least significant digit, and stores them in an array.
+The program then checks each digit against the specified digit, calculates its place value (such as units, tens, hundreds), and prints the result.
+If the digit is not found, the program notifies the user accordingly.